Kiran6248/superchef-ms4/README.md

 ### **Features Used**
 **Navigation Bar:**

-All pages of the project have a fixed top navigation bar which has a search box, Site logo, and 2 icons, One is for *my Account* and another is *bag* icon.
+All pages of the project have a fixed top navigation bar which has a search box, Site logo, and 3 icons, One is for *my Account* second is for *Blog* and another is *bag* icon.
 The search box can be use to search by keywords of the product name or description.
 The My account icon is a dropdown list, which shows login and register links for the first time users.
 If the user has registered and logged in then then it will show a link to *my profile* and *logout* page.
 If the user is a superuser/admin then links to *Product management* and *Blog Management* are also visible.
 The bag icon takes us to *shopping Bag* page after clicking on it and it also displays the total amount of the products already in the bag.
 This section is fully responsive and in the mobile view the search box is replaced by only the icon of the search and search box appears after clicking on it.
 The navigation bar consiste of one **Main Nav** also, which is a list of all the categories of the products used in the project.
 These list have links based on price and rating of the product also.
 This section changes to a collapsible hamburger menu on the left side of the screen for the smaller screen view.
 There is one delivery banner also which displays the message about the free delivery threshold for the project.